 If you need these features, you may consider opting for Google Voice’s paid plan (or an alternative service — which we’ll get to as well!).

-To sign up for a paid Google Voice plan in Canada, you’ll need to start by signing up for a Google Workspace account (if you don’t already have one).
+Step 1: Sign up for a Google Workspace account (if you don’t already have one)

-Once you’ve gotten Google Workspace set up for you and the employees who will need business numbers, you can sign up for Google Voice for Google Workspace.
+Once you’ve set up Google Workspace for you and the employees who will need business numbers, you can sign up for Google Voice for Google Workspace.

-What other restrictions are there to Google Voice in Canada?
+4 major restrictions to Google Voice in Canada

-Unfortunately, even if you opt for the paid Google Voice for Google Workspace plans, there are a couple of other limitations that come with using Google Voice in Canada.
+Unfortunately, even if you opt for the paid Google Voice for Google Workspace plans, a couple of other limitations come with using Google Voice in Canada.

 If texting is a frequent part of your business communication, you may want to think twice before signing up for Google Voice.
 Across all three of Google Voice’s pricing plans, unlimited messaging is limited to the United States — and only available in the US for any Voice accounts linked to a Google Workspace.

 If you’re expanding into new territories, having a toll-free number can encourage new clients to phone you regardless of long-distance calling prices.
-Unfortunately, Google Voice doesn’t allow you to set up toll-free numbers on its platform.
+Unfortunately, Google Voice doesn’t offer toll-free numbers on its platform.

 Even though Google Voice for Google Workspace works in Canada, many companies these days have employees scattered all over the globe.
 At the moment, though, Google Voice for Google Workspace only provides support for 14 countries.

 If anyone on your team lives outside of the 14 countries supported by Google Voice for Google Workspace, you won’t be able to provide them with a business line.
-In that case, you may be stuck finding another alternative for them — or you could simply find a single solution that works for everyone in your company.
+In that case, you may be stuck finding another alternative for them — or you could simply find a single remote phone system that works for everyone in your company.

 The best Google Voice alternative in Canada: OpenPhone